AviatrixSystems/terraform-provider-aviatrix/website/docs/d/aviatrix_spoke_gateway.html.markdown

 * `enable_active_mesh` - Enable/Disable Active Mesh Mode for Spoke Gateway.
 * `enable_vpc_dns_server` - Enable/Disalbe vpc_dns_server for Gateway.
 * `enable_encrypt_volume` - Enable encrypt gateway EBS volume.
 Only supported for AWS provider.
-* `customized_routes` - A list of comma separated CIDRs to be customized for the spoke VPC.
+* `customized_spoke_vpc_routes` - A list of comma separated CIDRs to be customized for the spoke VPC routes.
+When configured, it will replace all learned routes in VPC routing tables, including RFC1918 and non-RFC1918 CIDRs.
+It applies to this spoke gateway only​.
-* `filtered_routes` - A list of comma separated CIDRs to be filtered from the spoke VPC route table.
+* `filtered_spoke_vpc_routes` - A list of comma separated CIDRs to be filtered from the spoke VPC route table.
+When configured, filtering CIDR(s) or it’s subnet will be deleted from VPC routing tables as well as from spoke gateway’s routing table.
+It applies to this spoke gateway only.
-* `customized_routes_advertisement` - A list of comma separated CIDRs to be included for being advertised to on-prem.
+* `advertised_spoke_routes_include` - A list of comma separated CIDRs to be advertised to on-prem as 'Included CIDR List'.
+When configured, it will replace all advertised routes from this VPC.
 * `cloud_instance_id` - Cloud instance ID